Self-Development: The Given Reality

 (B) Conscious Action-Taking Process: Observe -> Think & Understand -> Purpose -> Decision -> Action.

-(3) Self-Realization: It is the process of realizing all the possibilities of our character and abilities.
+(3) Self-Realization: It is the conscious process of realizing all the possibilities of our character and abilities.
 All the steps begin with the phrase “Always Try Our Best To”, and they are as follows:

 (A) Honesty: Be truthful with ourselves and others.